Vote MCP: signed voting for AI agents

 Vote signature and key management

-To vote, a voter needs a vote link token and a private key.
+To cast a vote, a voter needs a vote link token and access to the private signing key for that link.

-When the poll creator "mints" the vote link, they must provide the matching public key
+When the poll author mints a vote link, they provide the matching public key

 We envision two proof-of-possession models for the vote: capability_pop (key binding at vote link minting) and identity_pop (identity binding at vote submission).
 In the current API version, only capability_pop is implemented.